 The third coordinate identifies the name of the module to which the target page belongs.
 The module name is derived from the module directory where the page is stored.
 The module name is directly followed by one colon (

-The fourth coordinate specifies the path, relative to the pages family directory, of the target page’s source file.
+The fourth coordinate specifies the path relative to the pages family directory of the target page’s source file.
+If both the source page and the target page are located in the same subdirectory of the pages family directory, the path coordinate still needs to be specified relative to the pages directory.
 The filename must include the .adoc file extension.

 A cross reference indicates that an element in a page, such as a term or concept, is related to information on another page.
 Cross reference is often abbreviated to xref.

 A cross reference is created using the AsciiDoc xref macro and the page ID of the target page.
 The target page is the page the xref will link the site visitor to.
 The current page is the page containing the xref that links to the target page.
 When a visitor clicks on an xref in the current page, that is, the page they’re currently viewing, they’ll be redirected to the target page.

 An AsciiDoc xref macro needs to be supplied with a valid page ID in order to create a link to the target page when the site is generated.
 How many page ID coordinates you need to specify depends on the component version and module of the current page in relation to the target page.